lydialouise/reelnow-api/docs/tutorials/tutorials_check-movie-details.md

 ## Next steps

-Now that you know how to check movie details, try experimenting:
+Now that you know how to retrieve details for a specific resource, try experimenting:

 * Find which genres the movie The Lord of the Rings: The Fellowship of the Ring belongs to.
 * Check when Zootopia 2 will be released in theatres.